Katie Schenk - October 22, 2019

 Remember the day your top schools released their essay questions and you were confident you’d wrap the first draft within days?
 What happened to that excitement?
 Where did all that enthusiasm go?

-If you’re sitting in a cycle of procrastination (or perhaps convincing yourself that it’s better to study for the GMAT), there is something you need to know right now – that essay will not write itself.
-It’s not the sort of writing that comes from a moment of inspiration (although it might start with that).
+If you’re sitting in a cycle of procrastination (or, perhaps, convincing yourself that it’s better to study for the GMAT), there's something you need to know right now – that essay will not write itself.

 Sometimes it's a matter of understanding what should and shouldn't be in your essays.

 Business schools aren't trying to trick you with their essay prompts, but that doesn't mean their questions aren't tricky.
 Before you begin drafting, it's worth considering what ad comms want to see.

 Sometimes these are questions regarding your career goals - or how an MBA will help you achieve them.

 At other schools, you may be tasked to outline your short-term and long-term goals.
 This prompt is one of the most frequently requested, and often one of the most challenging as the word count provided is usually quite low.

 Though worded differently, you should demonstrate how an MBA (and this programme in particular) is the bridge that connects your previous experiences to your future goals.

 Many applicants find it easier to draft this essay in 3 parts: background, post-MBA goals, and details about the programme that will help you to obtain it.
 Be sure to include your short-term personal goals as well as your professional ones.